Secondary Glazing Cardiff.

 Most houses have windows with window sills and reveals that secondary glazing can fit into.
-Older buildings may have windows that are flush with the wall so the secondary glazing will need to be face fixed.
+Older buildings may have windows that are flush with the wall, so the secondary glazing will need to be face fixed.
 This can be done by fixing directly to the wall or with a timber subframe.

 This is the most popular and effective way of adding an acoustic window to your home.
-A cavity of 100-150mm between the primary window and secondary glazing ensures increased acoustic performance while also reducing sound transmission.
+A 100-150mm cavity between the primary window and secondary glazing ensures increased acoustic performance while also reducing sound transmission.
 Secondary frames are installed by fixing sideways through the aluminium (and timber) sub-frame, directly into the walls of the window reveal.

 Your secondary glazing will need to be face fixed if there is no reveal to fit into.
 This may also be suitable in older buildings where the window reveal is not square.
 We'll assess your windows for the best way to fix them depending on the surface and whether architraves are in place.
 If the glazing stands proud of the wall, you may consider framing it with an architrave.
-We will also assess to make sure any handles or other protrusions will not be in the way.
-This is one reason that we may consider a timber subframe to create extra depth.
+We will also assess to ensure any handles or other protrusions will not be in the way.
+This is one reason we may consider a timber subframe to create extra depth.

 Timber subframes are a great way to give doors and windows an even, attractive appearance.
 If we find that the reveal fixing is uneven or out of plumb in your frame, then adding timber can fix this issue.
-Timber helps shape these small adjustments so they fit snugly.
-Not only does it create beauty for our aesthetically minded customers but also provides strength as well when used properly to reinforce stress points on frames during installation.
+Timber helps shape these small adjustments, so they fit snugly.
+Not only does it create beauty for our aesthetically-minded customers but also provides strength as well when used properly to reinforce stress points on frames during installation.
 We use specially moulded hardwood subframes to integrate with the aluminium frames.